gesiscss/Improved-Gender-Identifier/README.md

 ## Comparison:

-* CNN performed better than M3 to predict IMDB and WIKI datasets as CNN trained on IMDB+WIKI datasets.
+* GIGIDL performed better than M3 to predict IMDB and WIKI datasets as GIGIDL trained on IMDB+WIKI datasets.

 * For scholar dataset, M3 have performed better as M3 trained on social network images and this dataset is contained different scholars images from different parts of the world.